rinovan18/dropsolid/readme/theming/readme.md

 - **THEMENAME.theme**:
   `HOOK_rocketship_paragraphs_bg_color_options_list`
-  This is where you need to add the extra colors that the simple header and other paragraphs use.
+  This is where you need to add the extra colors that the simple header and other paragraphs use for the front-facing theme.
 - `00-theme/admin.style.scss`
-  add the colors for that options list in the admin area
+  You don't need to touch this file to work on paragraphs
 - `components/01-paragraphs/03-organisms/_paragraphs.scss`
-  define the background colors and related styling for the paragraphs
+  define the background colors and related styling for the paragraphs in the front-facing theme
-- `components/00-theme/03-organisms/00-page/page-header`
+- `components/01-paragraphs/03-organisms/p015-simple-header`
+   `components/01-paragraphs/03-organisms/p016-focus-header`
-  define the background colors and related styling for the Simple Header, as used in Page content type, Office, Product, …
+  define the background colors and related styling for the headers, as used in Page content type, Office, Product, …

+In order for the background-colors preview to work in the admin theme, you need to fill in your color variants at `/admin/config/system/rocketship-paragraphs/settings`.

+**Note:**
+- Saving this form will also a default colors CSS-file that is loaded if you check the `Enable default CSS` options.
+Dropsolid sites DO NOT USE the default CSS, so you still need to add your front-facing colors & other theming in the `03-paragraphs` folder of your theme.

+More info on how this all works, can be found in the Rocketship Paragraphs module README file

 ### Libraries & styling